Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 More than 375,000 people up and down the Gulf Coast were warned to evacuate, and the hurricane's leading edge sent storm surge into neighborhoods as it approached.

-The National Weather Service's Tallahassee office said that an extreme wind warning was issued for Panama City, Lynn Haven, and Callaway FL until 3:15 PM CDT for winds in excess of 130 mph.
+The National Weather Service's Tallahassee office said that an extreme wind warning was issued for Panama City, Lynn Haven, and Callaway FL until 3:15 PM CDT for winds more than 130 mph.

 "Treat these imminent extreme winds as if a tornado was approaching and move immediately to an interior room or shelter," the NWS said.